 Corfu is exceptional in many ways.
 Known as ‘Emerald Isle’, this is Greece’s second largest island, and the most popular amongst honeymooners, couples and families alike.

-Whether you prefer relaxing on a golden sandy beach or exploring the islands top cultural sights, there’s plenty of things to do and see in Corfu.
-From historical highlights including the crumbling Venetian buildings, impressive fortresses, the Kassiopi and Byzantine Castle and the Andivouniótissa Museum to the natural beauty of Paleokastritsa, a village in the northwest of the island, you will be spoiled for choice for things to do and see on the island.
+Whether you prefer relaxing on a golden sandy beach or exploring the island’s top cultural sights, there are plenty of things to do and see in Corfu.
+From historical highlights including the crumbling Venetian buildings, impressive fortresses, the Kassiopi and Byzantine Castle and the Andivouniótissa Museum to the natural beauty of Paleokastritsa, a village in the northwest of the island, you will be spoiled for choice of things to do and see on the island.

 Swim the famous Canal d’Amour, the most romantic spot in Corfu, or visit the charming fishing village of Kassiopi.
 If you want to get away from the tourist crowds, trek through Corfu’s lush green mountains and witness up close the olive and cypress trees that paint the landscape.